shun-irie/RMCP_Dokkyo/README.md

 <img src="https://github.com/user-attachments/assets/82c7ad1f-8f74-4534-80d8-1e51b3fca6e6" width="160pt">

-# How to install Remote Motion Capture Protocol
+# How to install RMCP
+In this repository, you can install RMCP using expanded Editor functions in Unity.
+## 1. Install unity package file